fabro/Poeciliidae_LDG/README.md

 # Poeciliidae Latitudinal Diversity Gradient
-R code for the analyses from "Evolutionary and environmental drivers of species richness in poeciliid fishes across the Americas" by García-Andrade et al. (Re)Submitted to Global Ecology and Biogeography
+R code for the analyses from "Evolutionary and environmental drivers of species richness in poeciliid fishes across the Americas" by García-Andrade et al. 2021.
+Global Ecology and Biogeography, 30:1245–1257.

 R code to replicate all data treatment and analyses from the paper